joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 ```

 ***
+## 13. Boolean Evaluations 2

-## 13.Which of the following expressions evaluate to true?
+Which of the following expressions evaluate to true?

 ```swift
 a. false || true